 - Adhere to our Responsible Disclosure Policy

 - Report a security bug: identify a vulnerability in our services or infrastructure which creates a security or privacy risk.
-(Note that PhonePe ultimately determines the risk of an issue, and that many software bugs are not security issues.)
+(Note that PhonePe ultimately determines the risk of an vulnerability, and that many software bugs are not security vulnerabilities.)

 - Your report must describe a problem involving one of the products or services listed under "Scope".

-- We specifically exclude certain types of potential security issues; these are listed under "Exclusions”.
+- We specifically exclude certain types of potential security vulnerabilities; these are listed under "Exclusions”.

 In turn, we will follow these guidelines when evaluating reports under our responsible disclosure programme: